 AMATEUR RADIO: I have been an Amateur Radio Operator since 1970.
 I currently hold an Advanced Class license, WA7WKX.
 I will be getting much more active in retirement, but have been handling message traffic for many years as well as participating in community support activities.
 During my years of teaching, I mentored 96 students who earned a total of 116 FCC Amateur Radio Licenses.

 SWIMMING: I have always loved being in the water and swimming is another of my major activities.
-I love to do distance swimming (one to five miles at a time so far.)
-I want to do a 58 mile swim from Kettle Falls to Fort Spokane over five or six days before I get to old to attempt it.
+I love to do distance swimming.
+I swam a total of 520 miles in 2019, and I was ahead of schedule on making 600 miles in 2020 before Covid shut that down.
+I only got 242 miles in 2020.
 I spent several summers as a lifeguard, BSA Camp waterfront director and swimming instructor.

 EMPLOYMENT: Over the years I have been employed as a field worker, truck driver, combine driver, lifeguard, teacher, Scouting Executive, mechanic, machinist, car salesman, franchise agent and union president.
 I have also made money as a musician, writer and woodworker.